 The Boyer College Electroacoustic Ensemble Project—BEEP—is a group for electroacoustic music creation in a collaborative environment.
-Founded in 2013 by Dr. Adam Vidiksis at Temple University, BEEP embraces a variety of aesthetics, from EDM to the avant-garde.
+Founded in 2013 by Dr. Adam Vidiksis at Temple University, BEEP embraces a variety of aesthetics and styles, from EDM to the avant-garde.
 We function in varied modalities: from a laptop orchestra, to fusion of computers and traditional instruments, to an electronic music band.
-BEEP uses the laptop orchestra model, “an ensemble of computer-based meta-instruments,” as one of many possible modes of music making using computers and other electronics.
+BEEP uses the laptop orchestra model, an ensemble of computer-based meta-instruments, as but one of many possible modes of music making using computers and other electronics.

 We believe that the integration of electronics in traditional music is one of many pathways forward for new music in our future.
 For performers, it is integral to harness the power of computer technology in order to have a strong online presence and be able to perform a large part of the music being written today.
 For composers, music technology makes itself evident in the writing process with engraving software and sequencers, but there is a clear creative advantage to be found in learning the benefits of integrating electronic aspects into developing pieces.
 For educators and music therapists, there is vast, largely unexplored potential in numerous programs being constantly written and coded for electronics that could have success in the classroom and in the therapy field.
 The potential is limitless when one has the tools to create sound from scratch, and BEEP strives to spread that potential as far as it can go.